Traffic stop in Hutchinson ends in drug bust

 HUTCHINSON, Kan.
-(KSNW) – A traffic stop in the Hutchinson area ended in a drug bust.
+(KSNW) – A traffic stop in Hutchinson ended in a drug bust.

 On Tuesday, December 24, the Hutchinson Police Department pulled over David Gardner for a traffic violation.